Lindsey Thomson, Director of Public Affairs with Minister Carolyn Bennette at the Equal Voice Gala.

 CCPA calls on all parties to ensure the Federal Government encourages equitable access to ALL mental health service providers – including counsellors, counselling therapists and psychotherapists – for ALL Canadians!

-Canadians face barriers accessing timely, effective, and qualified mental health care support provided by counsellors/counselling therapists/psychotherapists through federal health benefit programs and legislation.
+Canadians face barriers to accessing timely, effective, and qualified mental health care support provided by counsellors/counselling therapists/psychotherapists through federal health benefit programs and legislation.
 Without consistently recognizing qualified counsellors/counselling therapists/psychotherapists in all federal plans and provinces, this leads to preventable delays in obtaining mental health support, inequality in access to care based on province of residence, and lack of continuity of care as clients transition from one federal plan’s coverage to another or from one province to another.

 The Canadian Counselling and Psychotherapy Association (CCPA) recommends three legislative and easily actionable ways that the Federal Government can ensure consistency in federal recognition of counsellors/counselling therapists/psychotherapists and prevent avoidable gaps in the accessibility of federal mental health supports.